drduh/YubiKey-Guide/README.md

 - If SSH authentication still fails - add up to 3 `-v` flags to the `ssh` client to increase verbosity.

-- If it still fails, it may be useful to stop the background `sshd` daemon process service on the server (e.g. using `sudo systemctl stop sshd`) and instead start it in the foreground with extensive debugging output, using `sshd -eddd`.
-Note that (quote `man sshd`) _The server also will not fork and will only process one connection._, and therefore has to be re-started after every `ssh` test.
+- If it still fails, it may be useful to stop the background `sshd` daemon process service on the server (e.g. using `sudo systemctl stop sshd`) and instead start it in the foreground with extensive debugging output, using `/usr/sbin/sshd -eddd`.
+Note that the server will not fork and will only process one connection, therefore has to be re-started after every `ssh` test.

 # Links